munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 }
 ```

-You run the firsts tests and everything is working like a charm.
+You run the first tests and everything is working like a charm.
-Few months later, your client calls you and say something like
+Few months later, your client calls you and says something like

 > Hi, the modals aren't working anymore,
 everytime I reload the page and click at the "show modal" botton nothing happens.